Dr. Adri Du Toit

 She enjoys collaborating with researchers from across the globe but particularly with academics that share the challenges and delights of education on the African continent.

-Dr. Corrie du Preez
+Prof. Corrie du Preez

 is currently a senior lecturer in the Department of Consumer Sciences at the University of Zululand where she has been a staff member for more than 30 years.